mihirchronicles/themihirchronicles.github.io/src/content/blog/on-tribes-ideologies.md

 ---
-title: "Tribes & Ideologies"
+title: "On Tribes & Ideologies"
 date: "2018-07-01"
 tags: ["general"]
 draft: false
-path: "/blog/tribes-ideologies"
+path: "/blog/on-tribes-ideologies"
 ---

 In modern culture, we all associate ourselves to a certain tribe.
 Primitive humans would not be surprised to see this phenomenon today.
 This has been going on since ancient times.